jsphweid/hotkey-grid/README.md

 ## Ready to work on

-- new key too big, keyspacing not perfect
+- key parentheses
+- pro mode ( show/hides hotkeys)
+- save automatically
+  - backup as

 - find script with file browser AND/OR type stuff in
+  - file/name
+  - find - $('#asdf')[0].files[0].path
+  - edit
 - set default executor
 - BUG: replace css keyName with id computed
 - edit script from gui -> open in favorite text editor
   - set default script editor
 - show error message if script cannot execute
-- pro mode

-## Needs Discussion

-- Directory Structure
-  - default mac/windows config based on platform
-  - script folder directory and configuration file (clay)
-    - different directory name for each tab?
-Can just use the same directory name ~ scripts/
-  - seperate repo for finale stuff (including my default layout with all the lua scripts)
-- set persistance format in stone
-- switch keys when dragging one on top of another ??? is this even desirable?
+- package up electron as exe
+- zip up electron + finale for finale people

 - click in empty keyspace makes a new key right there
-- possibly have a settings tab or file that contains "global variables" that affect functions (in Finale JW lua, for example the person's desired default page height/width for parts that will be used throughout various scripts)

 ## Lua and Finale